-- 16. To advise the Principal Advisor Fisheries Science about stocks requiring review by the Fisheries Assessment Plenary and those stocks that are not believed to warrant review by the Plenary.
-The general criteria for determining which stocks should be discussed by the Plenary are that (i) the assessment is controversial and Working Group members have had difficulty reaching consensus on a base case, (ii) the assessment is the first for a particular stock or the methodology has been substantially altered since the last assessment, and (iii) new data or analyses have become available that alter the previous assessment, particularly assessments of recent or current stock status, or projections of likely future stock status.
-Such information could include: - new or revised estimates of MSY-compatible reference points, recent or current biomass, productivity or yield projections; - the development of a major trend in the catch or catch per unit effort; or - any new studies or data that extend understanding of stock structure, fishing patterns, or non-commercial activities, and result in a substantial effect on assessments of stock status.
+16. To advise the Fisheries New Zealand Principal Science Advisor about stocks requiring review by the Fisheries Assessment Plenary and those stocks that are not believed to warrant review by the Plenary.
+The general criteria for determining which stocks should be discussed by the Plenary are that (i) the assessment is controversial and Working Group members have had difficulty reaching consensus on one or more base cases, or (ii) the assessment is the first for a particular stock or the methodology has been substantially altered since the last assessment, or ck status, or projections of likely future stock status.
+Such information could include: